Hiring A Petsitter: Tips To Find Best Match For Your Pet

 You should receive a written report, too, upon your return that spells out how the visits went with your pet.

-If you have a garage door keypad that will used as the primary entry, be sure the sitter has the door code.
+- If you have a garage door keypad that will used as the primary entry, be sure the sitter has the door code.
 Also provide a spare house key in the event the garage door doesn’t work.
+(This has happened to me multiple times)

-Check with the petsitter on payment options (cash, check or credit card) and when payment is expected.
+- Check with the petsitter on payment options (cash, Venmo, Paypal, check or credit card) and when payment is expected.

 Schedule Well In Advance